Menu

 What should I do?

-Have you received a ticket or a summons?
-E-mail it to us or send it via WhatsApp and we will check at no expense whether you qualify for free legal assistance via your insurance.
+Have you received an official report or a summons?
+Mail it to us and we will check for you whether you are eligible for legal aid through your insurance.

-We can act for you throughout the country, wherever the violation occurred.
+We act for you throughout the country, wherever the offence happened.

 Starting from €500 More info about our prices